Yusuf-Siddiqui-08/Movie-and-TV-Show-Streamer/README.md

 1. Switch from "main" branch to "no-waitress" branch
 2. Click the green button "Code"
 3. Download Zip
-4. Find file in File Explorer and "Extract All"
+4. Find the file in File Explorer and "Extract All"
 5. Open your preferred IDE and open a new Python 3 project
 6. Under File open the extracted zip code and run
 7. Click the localhost link that appears in the console